Ascot, Queensland: History

 Historically, the land was occupied by the Aboriginal Turrbal clan.
 The Turrbal called the area Yowoggerra, meaning corroboree place.
 The clan had camping grounds on the north side of the Brisbane River around the Breakfast Creek area.
 It was at Breakfast Creek that explorers Oxley and Cunningham met members of the clan in 1824.
 The clan was often called the 'Duke of York's clan' by whites.
 In 1858 two Aborigines, Dalinkua and Dalpie from the Breakfast Creek area, wrote letters to The Moreton Bay Courier protesting against the treatment their people.

 Convicts were used in the 1830s to clear land and build basic roads.
 Within a decade wealthy free settlers took land with a view of the Brisbane River.
 In 1855, pastoralist James Sutherland purchased a large portion of land in the Brisbane area, including Ascot and its surrounds.
 He built one of Ascot's surviving and historically listed homes, Windermere.

 Bartleys Hill was named after writer Nehemiah Bartley who owned land in the area.

 The Eagle Farm Racecourse was established in 1863.
 Horse racing was one of the earliest sports in Brisbane and the name "Ascot" was given to the suburb as a tongue-in cheek reference to Ascot, England, and its prestigious Ascot Racecourse.
 There were racing stables throughout the suburb until the late 1920s.

 Due to the popularity of the horse races, in 1882 a railway line branch was extended from Eagle Junction to the Eagle Farm Racecourse in Ascot.

-In June 1892 the "Lancaster Gardens Estate", consisting of 196 allotments, was advertised to be auctioned by Arthur Martin & Co.
+In June 1892, the "Lancaster Gardens Estate", consisting of 196 allotments, was advertised to be auctioned by Arthur Martin & Co.
 Limited, auctioneers.
 A map advertising the auction states the properties are opposite the racecourse and close to Racecourse Railway Station.
 It was originally the magnificent property known as Lancaster's Pineapple Gardens.

-St Margaret's Anglican Girls' School opened on 1895.
+St Margaret's Anglican Girls' School opened in 1895.